spotify/missinglink/README.md

 out, grouped by category of the conflict, the artifact (jar file) it was found it, and the problematic class.

+## Requirements

+This plugin is using Java 8 language features.
+While the JVM used to execute Maven must be at version 1.8 or greater, the Maven projects being analyzed can be using any Java source version.

+Note that when using a higher JVM version to execute Maven than what the project is being compiled with (the `source` argument to `maven-compiler-plugin`), some care should be taken to make sure that the higher-versioned bootclasspath is not accidentally used with javac.

 ## Configuration of the plugin

 Once projects get to be of a certain size, some level of conflicts - mostly